Shopify/shopify.github.com/README.md

 - Use `rake build` to manually parse SCSS files.
 - There is no easy way to use Jekyll plugins with GitHub pages, so none are used here.

+### Notes about API calls
+GitHub caps unauthorized API calls to 60 per hour per IP.
+To make sure we don't hit this cap (like in the event of a team email), there is an external app that ports all API calls through it.
+That app adds a GitHub application ID and secret key to each request, bumping the rate limit up to 5000 per hour per IP.

 Dependencies (all included)
 --